How Do You Become a Registered Nurse?

 The National Council Licensure Exam—or the NCLEX—is a rigorous, computerized test that all registered nurses must pass before they can start practicing.
 Graduates of these programs will take the NCLEX for registered nurses (the NCLEX-RN).
 The exam focuses on four main categories within the nursing field:

-- Care environment – Creating a calm, safe, and nurturing environment can be just as important as assessing vitals or administering medication.
+- Care environment – Creating a calm, safe, and nurturing environment can be as important as assessing vitals or administering medication.
 This section is divided into two subcategories: management and infection control.
 These questions test your knowledge of patients’ rights, hazardous materials, legal issues, safety precautions, and more.
 Nurses who complete this section with flying colors will be fully prepared to prioritize and evaluate patients in the field.

 - Physiological integrity – The final part of the NCLEX focuses on the physical aspects of nursing.
-This section is broken down into four main components: the basic care and comfort of patients, pharmaceuticals and therapies, reduction of risk, and physiological adaptation.
+This section is broken down into four main components: the primary care and comfort of patients, pharmaceuticals and therapies, reduction of risk, and physiological adaptation.

 Once you’ve studied hard and completed the exam with flying colors, you can begin the next stage of becoming an RN: training for your new position.